Sauna In Finland In 10 Easy Steps

 How To Sauna In Finland In 10 Easy Steps

-🧖♀️ – Wear water shoes that won’t fall off when going into the freezing lake.
-(These can be borrowed at most saunas)
+3. Wear water shoes that won’t fall off when going into the freezing lake.
+(You can borrow these at most saunas.)

-🧖♀️ – Finnish rule is that you can only ladle water into the wood-burning store 2 times.
-This action of ladling water is called, “löyly” and is a crucial part of the sauna experience.
+4. Finnish rule is that you can only ladle water into the wood-burning store 2 times.
+Ladling of water, known as “löyly” constitutes a vital component of the sauna experience.
 My advice, is to leave this to the locals to handle.

-🧖♀️ – Bundle up post sauna.
-(But don’t be surprised if you get a cold if this is your first visit.)
+6. Bundle up post sauna.
+(If this is your first visit, don’t be surprised if you catch a cold.)

-🧖♀️ – Wood paddles are used for sitting in the sauna.
+7. People use wood paddles to sit in the sauna.
 Be sure to rinse after use.

 Where To Sauna In Finland